njb1286/capstone-image-site-javascript/README.md

 # Capstone project 2024

+### Description
+For my capstone project, I have created an image uploader website that stores all the uploaded data in an SQL database.
+Conceptually, the idea is simple, but I focused on efficiency.

+I tried to make it not download all the items at the same time by implementing "infinite scrolling", so it would download the items as needed.
+However, my problem was knowing which category had already been downloaded with the category filter.
+So, I decided to scrap the idea, because this isn't a production application.
+However, that doesn't mean nothing is done efficiently.
+I still have lazy component loading, which means the code for a component is only downloaded when the component is used.

+I implemented a password for the site.
+It's very simple, but it gets the job done.
+I also added a generate single use password.
+It all works by storing a token in the localStorage, and giving it to the Python backend when necessary.

 ### Languages / Technologies

 * > **Typescript** - this app uses Typescript on the frontend.
 Typescript is basically Javascript, but as statically typed.
 This creates a type-safe environment with compile-time type checking, whereas with normal Javascript, you don't get the compile-time type checking, and you only run into type errors on the runtime, which can be extremely difficult to debug